Reference

 Target: Low-quality, thin, and duplicate content.

 Panda assigned a site-wide quality score based on content quality.
-Sites with a high proportion of thin, scraped, or auto-generated content saw sitewide ranking drops, not just page-level ones.
+Sites with a high proportion of thin, scraped, or auto-generated content saw sitewide ranking drops rather than page-level ones.
 Content farms, article directories, and sites with large amounts of boilerplate text were hit hardest.

 Panda was initially a filter applied periodically (every few weeks).
 It became part of Google’s core algorithm and began rolling out continuously in 2016.